hannobraun/playground/2025-08-02_language-design/README.md

 This is _almost_ what we did above, except that we call the intrinsic function `fun` after defining the block. `fun` consumes a block and returns a function that wraps that block.

-Functionts are mostly like blocks, except that when we evaluate them, we don't put a function value on the stack.
-We apply the function.
-And evaluating a value is what we do, when we call it by name.
+Functions are mostly like blocks, except that evaluating them doesn't put a function value on the stack.
+It _applies_ the function.
+And evaluating a value is what we always do, when we call it by name.

 ```
 { 2 + } fun => add_two .
 1 add_two
-# The stack now contains `3`.
+# The result is `3`.
 ```

 That's the same as above, except we no longer need that `apply`.